kFlynns/oo.js/README.md

 - automatic creation of getter- and setter methods for properties
 - getter and setter can be overwritten as all members
 - inheritance of classes
-- polymorphism, children can bea threaded as it's parent(s)
+- polymorphism, children can be threaded as it's parent(s)
 - automatic collection of all instances in a container
-- identifying instances via an automatic id
+- identifying instances by an automatic id
 - create singleton objects
 - execute the parents version of overwritten methods on actual context